oddbird/oddleventy/content/index.md

 og:
   img: default
 summary: |
-  **As experts in digital product design and development,** we focus on performance, accessibility, and architecture -- delivering resilient design systems and well-tested code for low maintenance costs over the long term.
-We’ll help clarify & prioritize your goals as we work towards them together.
+  **As experts in digital product design and development,** we focus on accessibility, performance, and architecture.
+  We deliver resilient design systems and well-tested code, giving you low maintenance costs for years.
+We’ll help clarify & prioritize your goals as we work toward them together.
 action:
   text: Start a conversation »
   url: /contact/